What is bonding?

 With insurance, the insurance company indemnifies the insured against loss.
 As an example, if the insured incurs a loss by fire, and has purchased the appropriate insurance, the insurance company will reimburse the insured for their loss up to the insurance policy limit.

 With a bond, the insurance company (Surety) will reimburse a third party (Obligee) for the loss caused to them by the Principal.
 In the event the Surety is required to pay the Obligee on behalf of the Principal, the Principal is required to reimburse the Surety.
 A Surety is essentially extending credit to the Principal.
-The Surety is not insuring the Principal against loss.
+The Surety is not insuring the Principal against loss. insurance companies in san diego that write surety bonds.

 Recent bonds we’ve done: